NolanThompson/sec-config-auditor/README.md

 ### Adding New Audit Types

 - To add a new prompt for auditing your security information:
-  - Open the `get_response.py` file.
+  - Open the `prompt_config.py` file.
-  - Edit line 24 to meet your criteria for the audit.
+  - Add a new flag as the key and prompt as the value for a new key-value pair in the given JSON.

 ### Modifying the rest of the tool